-- If your employees require portable devices, what conditions would their be used under?
-For example, contractors on the job site may need a bit more sturdier devices or require extra accessories compared to someone who occasionally works from home.
+- If your employees require portable devices, what conditions would they be used under?
+For example, contractors on the job site may need a bit sturdier devices or require extra accessories compared to someone who occasionally works from home.

-- Would the devices run the programs that require syncronization? – which leads us to the next point:
+- Would the devices run the programs that require synchronization? – which leads us to the next point:

 - Are all of the systems you intend to purchase compatible and interoperable, and with software compatibility and interoperability in mind?